3100/trahald/README.md

 * linux or mac. (now engage in support for windows.)

-This project does not support ruby 1.8.7. it will no longer supported in all senses after June 2013.
+This project does not support ruby 1.8.7.
+It will no longer supported in all senses after June 2013.

 [http://www.ruby-lang.org/en/news/2011/10/06/plans-for-1-8-7/](Plans for 1.8.7 - ruby-lang.org)